vaibhav-salve-dev/LMS_netcoreInfo/README.md

 - **Certificates** — cards for earned certificates with download/verify buttons.
 - **Settings** — profile fields, notification toggles, and a preferences section.

-The header has a working search input (UI only), a notifications dropdown, and a profile menu.
+The header has a working search input, a notifications dropdown, and a profile menu.

 ## Tech